ofiwg/libfabric/man/fi_verbs.7.md

 # LIMITATIONS

+When fi_info test is run for verbs provider over Infiniband devices, the IPoIB (IP over InfiniBand) network interface has to be configured with an IP address.
+Otherwise verbs provider would not show up in the list returned by fi_info test. fi_info -l should still list the verbs provider.

 ### Memory Regions
 Only FI_MR_BASIC mode is supported.
 Adding regions via s/g list is not supported.
 Generic fi_mr_regattr is not supported.
 No support for binding memory regions to